 We refer to the Prevent duty guidance: for England and Wales which contains information for schools.
-For further local guidance we refer to the Prevent Duty Guidance for Lincolnshire for Schools and registered childcare providers September 2018.
+For further local guidance we refer to the Lincolnshire LSCP document, 'Supporting Children and Young People Vulnerable to Violent Extremism'.

 Child on Child Abuse